KaideSenpai/Instalacija-i-podesavanje-Yiimp-Rudarski-Bazen-Softver-Ubuntu-Linux/README.md

 # Crypto Mining Pool Setup Services
 # Mining Pool Software Expert:
 ## We Can Install Crypto Mining Pool for Any Algorithm or Altcoins.
-### This includes famous Bitcoin, Bitcoin Cash, BitcoinII/BC2, Dogecoin, Litecoin, Digibyte and any other crypto altcoins of your choice, you just name it and we shall get it done for you.
+### This includes famous Bitcoin, Bitcoin Cash, BitcoinII/BC2, Dogecoin, Litecoin, Digibyte, Zcash and any other crypto altcoins of your choice, you just name it and we shall get it done for you.

 Hire a Professional Yiimp Mining Pool Software Expert, Blockchain Developer, and Programmer for Customized Mining Pool Solutions.
 Free Initial Consultation: Contact Us Today!